 Factors that define marketplace website development cost

-The marketplace development cost is defined by two equally important factors:
+The marketplace development cost is determined by two equally important factors:

 - Marketplace functionality.
-If you want to create a marketplace with some complex and unique functionality, be ready to pay the higher price for a completed solution.
+If you want to create a marketplace with some complex and unique functionality, be ready to pay a higher price for a completed solution.